-Samsung’s currently rolling Android 8.0 Oreo out to Galaxy devices, but the company will release Android 8.1 Oreo in August.
+Samsung’s still rolling Android 8.0 Oreo out to select Galaxy phones and tablets, but the update has been joined by Android 8.1 Oreo.

-Last year Google released a newer version of Android Oreo dubbed Android 8.1.
-Android 8.1 is still the most up-to-date version of the operating system and companies like OnePlus have pushed it out to their devices.
+Last year Google released an updated version of Android Oreo dubbed Android 8.1.
+Android 8.1 is still the most up-to-date version of the operating system and Google isn’t expected to roll out Android 8.1.1 or Android 8.2.

-Samsung’s finally confirmed its first batch of Android 8.1 updates and they’ll arrive in August.
-These updates will likely be followed by a much wider roll out in the weeks ahead.
+Samsung’s confirmed several Android 8.1 updates and some of them are available right now.
+These updates will be followed by a wider roll out in the weeks ahead.

 Today we want to help answer some of those questions as we outline what we know, and what we think we know, about a potential Samsung Galaxy Android 8.1 Oreo update.